UoMBioinfoSoc/UoMBioinfoSoc.github.io/contact.md

 We're publishing responses to our FAQs on [a Wiki](https://github.com/UoMBioinfoSoc/Home/wiki), and now you can submit your own here.

-Ask below, anonymously or with an email address to contact you on.
+Ask below: please feel free to leave contact details and we'll get back to you.

 Not a simple Q&A?
 Write to us at UoMBioinfoSoc@gmail.com